peccu/lp-php-miniseries/README.md

 Once you've got all of your edition images in place, and you're ready for people to subscribe, go to your publication's BERG Cloud Developers "Edit" page.

 There is a series of things to check before changing your publication's status, but if you've got this far then most of them should already be fine.
 The `lp-php-miniseries` code takes care of the "ETags" for you (these help make requests from BERG Cloud to your publication more efficient).
 The `validate_config` and `configure` points are only relevant to publications that are more complex than a miniseries.
-To double-check everything is OK, then enter your "Endpoint" URL into the form on http://remote.bergcloud.com/developers/tools/validations
+To double-check everything is OK, then enter your "Endpoint" URL into the [BERG Cloud Remote Validator](http://remote.bergcloud.com/developers/tools/validations).

 Once you're ready, on the "Edit" page, set the status of your publication to "live" and click the "Update status" button.